larspetrus/Roofpig/README.md

 ####'algdisplay'

-This defines how algs are written (if 'showalg' is on).
-Much like flags, it's a free form string, where we look for certain commands:
+This defines how algs are written (if `showalg` is on).
+Much like flags, it's a free form string, where we look for certain words:
 - *fancy2s* - Double moves are written F² rather than F2.
 - *rotations* - Displays the Roofpig rotations (R>, U<< etc) .
 Off by default.
 - *2p* - Display counter clockwise double moves as 2'.
 Just 2 by default.